 How was our Pupil Premium Grant spent?

 We spent our Pupil Premium grant on the following:

 - Teaching Assistant resources providing targeted in-class support.

 - Phonics intervention with 1:1 or 1:2 intervention for targeted children.

-- Emotional support provided through play therapy and nurture a nurture group (The Nest).
+- Emotional support provided through play therapy and three full time learning mentors.

-- Small targeted reading groups and resources provided to improve reading ages.
+- Small targeted reading groups and resources provided to improve reading ability.

 - Small targeted groups to support the development and improvement of numeracy skills.

 - Extra provision before school for Maths for underachieving Key Stage 2 children.

 - Technical resources including tablets provided to individual students for use in lessons.